Skip to main content

 Katherine Bailey

-Katherine Bailey, PhD is a clinical psychologist at the Veterans Affairs Greater Los Angeles Healthcare System, Chief of the GLA SUD Subdivision, Co-Director for GLA’s Interprofessional Advanced Fellowship in Addiction Treatment, and Assistant Health Sciences Clinical Professor at UCLA.
+Katherine Bailey, PhD is a clinical psychologist at the Veterans Affairs Greater Los Angeles Healthcare System, Chief of the GLA SUD Subdivision, Assistant Professor at UCLA, and Co-Director for GLA’s Interprofessional Advanced Fellowship in Addiction Treatment.
 Dr. Bailey oversees clinical care for outpatient SUD programs and manages mental health staff, budgets, and new program development.
-Clinically, she provides assessment and psychotherapy using motivational interviewing, CBT, including third-wave treatments, for Veterans with substance use disorders and chronic pain.
-She has been working with psychology trainees for over a decade as a clinical supervisor, didactic contributor, and psychology training committee member.
-Dr. Bailey also serves as the primary supervisor for SUD clinical psychology fellowship, focusing on evidence-based practices.
+Clinically, she provides assessment and psychotherapy using motivational interviewing, CBT, and third-wave treatments for Veterans with substance use disorders and chronic pain.
+She has been working with psychology trainees for over a decade as a clinical supervisor, didactic contributor, and training committee member.

 David Lawrence, MD